More Bang for the Buck: Process Reward Modeling with Entropy-Driven Uncertainty: Methodology

 \subsection{Entropy-Driven Uncertainty Sampling}

-Token-level entropy quantifies the model’s uncertainty in predicting the next token at each decoding step.
-High entropy indicates that the model’s probability distribution over possible next tokens is more dispersed, reflecting greater ambiguity or indecision.
-In contrast, low entropy suggests the model is confident, with most probability mass assigned to a single token.
+Token entropy often used to quantify the uncertainty in predicting the next token at each decoding step.
+High entropy indicates that the probability distribution over possible next tokens is more dispersed, reflecting greater ambiguity or indecision.
+In contrast, low entropy indicates the model is confident, with most probability mass assigned to a single token.

-During the reasoning process, increased entropy often signals points where the model is less certain about how to proceed.
 EDU sampling leverages these high-entropy tokens as \emph{uncertainty anchors}, guiding the segmentation of reasoning steps to better reflect the underlying logical structure of the solution trace, rather than relying on superficial textual cues.

-Formally, we apply the softmax function to the output logits of an autoregressive model at each decoding step, yielding a probability distribution \(P_{v}\) over possible next tokens $v$~\citep{kwon2023efficientmemorymanagementlarge,aminabadi2022deepspeedinferenceenablingefficient}.
-Then, the entropy at the next position \(v\) is calculated as:
+Formally, we apply softmax function to the output logits of an autoregressive model at each decoding step $t$, yielding a probability distribution \(P_{v}\) over possible next tokens $v$~\citep{kwon2023efficientmemorymanagementlarge,aminabadi2022deepspeedinferenceenablingefficient}.
+Then, the entropy at $t$ is calculated as:

 where \(\epsilon\) is a small constant for numerical stability.